-Sometimes, I confess, retirement sounds pretty good!
-At age 69, I find myself increasingly attracted to the idea of taking an extended break.
+Sometimes, I confess, being completely retired sounds pretty good!
+I find myself increasingly attracted to the idea of taking an extended break.
 The freedom to relax and sleep in.
 And read.
 And putter in my den.
 And hang out with Susie and my family.
 And generally be shamelessly self-indulgent.

-The problem is, though, I can't find any good "retired person" role models in the Bible.
-I suppose that's because Jesus hasn't called us to a life of eating, drinking, and being merry.
-Instead, He's planned for us to experience a life filled with satisfaction that comes from knowing and serving Him.
+The problem is, though, I can’t find any take-it-easy “retired person” role models in the Bible.
+I suppose that’s because Jesus hasn’t called us to a life that’s merely eating, drinking, and being merry.
+Instead, He’s planned for us to experience a life filled with satisfaction that comes from knowing and serving Him.

-We know we're here for such a limited time, and during that span our focus should be directed toward fitting in with God's plans and accomplishing His purposes.
-Yes, we might "retire" from a particular job at some point in our 60s, but should it be to live a life of ease?
-Or would it be to serve God in a new capacity in another activity or vocation?
-Our attitude should be that, in light of eternity, we have so little time and so much that could be done.
+We’re here for such a limited time, and during that span our focus should be directed toward fitting in with God’s plans and accomplishing His purposes.
+Yes, we might “retire” from a particular job at some point, but should it be to live a life of ease?
+Or to serve God in a new capacity in another activity or vocation?
+In light of eternity, we have so little time and so much that could be done.

 I want to be like Mrs. G.

 I remember the first time I noticed her.
-It was February 1973, and Susie and I were attending three weeks of training for new staff at Campus Crusade for Christ's international headquarters.
-Like all staff, we were volunteers, responding to Bill Bright's challenge to "Come help change the world!"
-Mrs. G. was sitting at the back of the dining room, reading and eating her dinner.
-In a room full of younger people, her white hair and advanced age stood out.
-In contrast to the spirit of camaraderie which was in the air, she was eating alone.
-She seemed out of place, and yet appeared to feel at home.
+It was February 1973, and Susie and I were attending three weeks of training for new staff at the international headquarters for Campus Crusade for Christ (“Cru”).
+Like all staff, we were volunteers, responding to Bill Bright’s challenge to “Come help change the world!”
+Mrs. G. was eating alone at the back of the dining room.
+In a room filled with younger people, her white hair and advanced age stood out.
+She seemed out of place and yet appeared to feel at home.
 I wondered who she was.

-If you are wondering if there's life after "retirement," I wish you could have known Mrs. G. You couldn't help but be inspired, and realize that the Lord delights in using everyday, ordinary people who earnestly make themselves available to Him.
-It's been said that "the greatest ability is availability."
+If you are wondering if there’s life after “retirement,” I wish you could have known Mrs. G. You couldn’t help but be inspired, and realize that the Lord delights in using ordinary people who earnestly make themselves available to Him.